mriot/gw2-no-recall-mech/README.md

 ### How does it work?
 Is it safe?

-Yes, it's safe.
+Yes, pretty safe I'd say.
 It uses the offical [Mumble Link API](https://wiki.guildwars2.com/wiki/API:MumbleLink) to detect if you are playing as an engineer with a Mechanist build active.
 Your hotkey for "Recall Mech" gets caught and suppressed before it reaches the game.
-It does not interact with the game in any other way.
+The tool does not interact with the game at all.

 ### Why not use class specific keybinds?